ionelmc/django-easyfilters/docs/filterset.rst

         * ``count``: for those that are ``add`` links, the number of items in the QuerySet that match that choice.

+   .. attribute:: template_file

+      The path to a file containing a Django template, used to render all the filters.
+It is used by the default ``get_template`` method, see above.
+By default, "django-easyfilters/default.html" is used.
+If the ``template`` attribute is provided, ``template_file`` will be ignored.

    .. attribute:: template

       A string containing a Django template, used to render all the filters.
 It